 A 'tmap' derived item should be associated with a PixelInformationProperty item property.
 This property provides a hint to decoders on the approximate amount of colour resolution available after fully applying the gain map.

 The number of channels in the gain map input item may be different than the number of channels in the channels field in the body of the 'tmap' derived item.
 If the gain map input item is single channel while the channels field is multi-channel, the gain map input item shall be treated as if it has three identical colour channels.
 If the gain map input item is multi-channel while the channels field is single channel, the channels field shall be treated as if it is multi-channel with identical values for all channels.

-NOTE 1: The gain map input image should be marked as hidden by setting (flags & 1) equal to 0 in its infe entry.
+The gain map input image should be marked as hidden by setting (flags & 1) equal to 0 in its infe entry.

-NOTE 2: Backwards compatibility with parsers that do not support the tone-map derivation can be achieved by placing the base input image item and the 'tmap' derived item in an 'altr' entity group.
+NOTE: Backwards compatibility with parsers that do not support the tone-map derivation can be achieved by placing the base input image item and the 'tmap' derived item in an 'altr' entity group.

 Syntax